 - The area may be swollen and warm.

 - You may have trouble standing up on one toe

 What to do

-- See your Osteopath to have a proper examination and diagnosis of the pain
+If you suspect you have a problem in this area you really need to See your Osteopath or physiotherapist in order to have a proper examination and diagnosis of the pain.

-- Your Osteopath will give you instructions on how to reduce the load on the tendon – can be done with a heel lift or orthotics and activity modification.
+Your Osteopath or Physio will probably apply gentle techniques to muscles in the leg that are associated with the Achilles tendon to ensure they are not too tight.
+They will give you instructions on how to reduce the load on the tendon – can be done with a heel lift or orthotics and activity modification.

-- Take measures to reduce inflammation ice or anti-inflammatory which should only be taken under direction and supervision of a healthcare professional
+Finally you can take measures to reduce inflammation.
+Using ice or anti-inflammatories which should only be taken under direction and supervision of a healthcare professional may be helpful.

 What not to do

 There are some things that can certainly be unhelpful or potentially make your problem worse.
 If you have an Achillies tendonitis do not apply heat to the region.
 We do not advise that you self prescribed exercises or stretches as these may irritate the problem.
 Finally we don’t recommend that you apply direct pressure or massage yourself.